murchie85/gossipSimulator/README.md

 ## Building Digital Fishwives

-In this project I (Adam McMurchie) plan to build a series of bots which will simulate how a world will evolve overtime via a colection of rules which defines risks and rewards of gossip creation.
+In this project I am building a series of bots which will simulate how a world will evolve overtime via a colection of rules which defines risks and rewards of gossip creation.
 These rules will be set at three tiers, environmental level, social level and household level.

  Dumb rules based optimisers will play part of the relatively disengaged population who partake in occasional gossiping.